KushalVijay/GetHiredRoadmap2024/README.md

-# Get Hired Roadmap 2024! ✅
+# Get Hired Roadmap 2025! ✅

 Hi!
-I'm Kushal Vijay, A **Software Engineer at Microsoft and a Content Creator on YouTube** with over **2,50,000 family across socials**.
+I'm Kushal Vijay, A **Software Engineer at Microsoft and a Content Creator on YouTube** with over **4,00,000 family across socials**.
 This is a dedicated sheet for you to learn Programming language, DSA, CS Fundamentals, System Design, Aptitude and Behavioral Questions from scratch and get you ready for your next Job.

-A lot of effort goes into making the video and sheet, One ⭐ to the repo and one share to the video [Video Link] will not hurt you. 🥺
+A lot of effort goes into making the video and sheet, One ⭐ to the repo and one share to the video [Video Link](https://youtu.be/4GfYxXRuacU) will not hurt you. 🥺

 # Programming Language [10 Points]